 The low oil indicator light will alert the operator if the oil level is low.
-Visually check the oil level in the bottle.
+Visually check for oil in the bottle.
 Add oil before further operation of the snowmobile.
-See page 59 for oil recommendations.
+See page 67 for oil recommendations.

-🖊 Low Oil Level
+Low Oil Level

 Maintaining the proper oil level will prevent system aeration and possible loss of pumping action, which could result in engine damage.
 This is especially important when the machine is operated in mountainous terrain.